nkabbara/nkabbara.github.io/docs/who-is-you.md

 layout: page
 title: "Who Is You?"
 date: 2021-10-10
-version: 0.0.1
+version: 0.0.2
 categories: philosophy
 ---

 # Conventionally

-You're a successfull businessman or a careerman with a good reputation.
-You have a solid circle of friends.
-Your family loves you and you love them back in kind.
-You worship your god and say your prayers every night.

-You exercise, do your yearly checkups and all the chores around the house without flinching.
-You happily do what's needed for the task at hand without complaining.
+You enjoy your job and have the respect of your colleaugues at work.
+At home, your kids run to you right when you pull into the driveway.
+Your wife adores you.
+And so do your dogs.
+Your cat, not so much.

+You have your poker nights with your best friends every Friday night.
+They have the best intentions towards you.
+And you towards them.

+You've worked really hard so that you can retire comfortably.
+You're in good health for the most part and you do your yearly checkups when they're due.

-_You_ are all those things combined.
+_You_ are all those things combined. **Really?**

 # Not(s)